dcasota/puppetlabs-scripts/Azure/README.md

 ### First run

 #### Wrong Publisher+Product is displayed when creating a puppet vm from marketplace
 The script uses ```Set-AzMarketplaceTerms```.
-Not sure why but at that point a wrong publisher+productname is displayed.
+Not sure why but at that point a wrong publishername+productname is displayed.
 Maybe the Azure community can help? https://docs.microsoft.com/en-us/answers/questions/917999/wrong-publisherproduct-is-displayed-when-creating.html

 #### Console Password